Skip to main content

 Timber floors add warmth and character to any property, but over time they can dull due to foot traffic, dirt build-up, and daily wear.
 Our Melbourne-based team offers expert hardwood floor cleaning and timber floor rejuvenation services that restore the natural shine of your floors while preserving the integrity of the wood.
 Using specialised cleaning and polishing techniques, we remove embedded dirt, refresh protective coatings, and ensure a smooth, even finish.

-Our Timber Floor Restoration Process
+How Does Our Timber Floor Restoration Process Work?

 Total Cleaning Melbourne has a comprehensive rejuvenation process for your timber floor and will be implemented in the following sequences:

-Timber Floor Maintenance Across Melbourne
+Where Do We Provide Timber Floor Maintenance Across Melbourne?

 We provide timber floor rejuvenation and maintenance services across Melbourne and surrounding suburbs.
 Whether you have solid hardwood flooring, engineered timber, or parquet floors, our team ensures a tailored approach based on your floor type and condition.
 Melbourne’s climate can impact timber flooring over time, making regular maintenance essential to prevent dulling, coating wear, and surface damage.